Security settings

 Users experiencing issues logging in via two-factor authentication can reach out to their company admins to reset their two-factor authentication.
 To do this, have an admin perform the following steps:

-- Select the user from the provided list
+2. Select the user from the provided list.

-A reset can solve common authentication issues such as trouble with authenticator apps, email verification not being sent, login failure due to SMS outages or user error, and more.
+A reset can solve common authentication issues such as trouble with authenticator apps, email verification not sending, login failure due to SMS outages or user error, and more.

-This section covers a permission only accessible to a few select Braze users.
+The View PII permission is only accessible to a few select Braze users.
 For the existing team permission capabilities, see Setting user permissions.

-By default, all admins will have their View PII permission enabled.
+By default, all admins have their View PII permission enabled in user permissions.
 This means they can see the following standard and custom attributes throughout the dashboard.
-When this permission is disabled for users in user permissions, those users will not be able to see this information.
+When this permission is disabled for users, those users will not be able to see this information.

 The following fields can be hidden from Braze users who don’t have View PII permissions.